Skip to main content

-Read on to see which providers offer low-cost internet service, and find out how you can check your eligibility for them.
+Read on to learn which providers offer low-cost internet service and how you can check your eligibility for them.

 What are social tariff broadband deals?

 They’re still usually the same speed and quality as other home broadband deals.
 The only difference is the monthly cost.
-Plus, they're not affected by annual mid-contract price hikes from providers either.
+Plus, they're not affected by the annual mid-contract price hikes some providers include, either.

 Uswitch recently found that two-thirds of financially vulnerable households are unaware that low-income broadband tariffs exist.
 That's a rough total of ten million homes that could save up to £234 a year, or nearly £20 per month, on a cheaper broadband contract*.